jimmyhcao/Microsoft-Azure-Projects/Day3.md

 - [Azure Security Center Documentation](https://docs.microsoft.com/en-us/azure/security-center/)
 - For Microsoft Support, I have access to [How to open a support ticket](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/how-to-create-azure-support-request).

-## Getting Started

-Before I dive into Day 3, I've already completed several tasks from Day 2, including:

-- Creating a key vault.
-- Generating a self-signed certificate.
-- Importing and binding my self-signed certificate to my web app (for paid domains).
-- Creating and binding an App Service Managed Certificate (for paid domains).
-- Analyzing and comparing self-signed certificates and trusted certificates.

 ## Instructions